abdurrehmandev21/dbt_ecommerce_with_airbyte/README.md

 - Specify the database details (postgres) in profiles.yml
 - Run `dbt deps` in the terminal to install dependencies
-- Run `dbt seed` to create raw tables with dummy data loaded via csv in a schema named `raw`

 ### Using the project